NavSidhu11/sidhu_navdeep_site/README.md

-# Coding Assignment 11 - Docker File (Create React App)
+# Coding Assignment 11 - Docker File (Create Vite & React App)

-This project runs a Create React App development server in Docker and serves the app on:
+This project runs a Vite React App development server in Docker and serves the app on:

 http://127.0.0.1:7775